Super-resolution reconstruction of turbulent flows from a single Lagrangian trajectory: The T2F model architecture

 where $p_e$ is a learnable positional embedding matrix.

-(ii) Vision Transformer encoder.
+(ii) Vision transformer encoder.

-The ViT contains $n_{\text{trans}}$ sub-encoder layers.
-After patch and positional embedding, the first sub-encoder layer takes $x_{\text{pos}}$ as input, and its output is subsequently passed to the next sub-encoder layer.
-Each sub-encoder layer employs multi-head self-attention (MSA) to extract spatiotemporal features from the input $x_{in}$.
+The ViT contains $n_{\text{trans}}$ subencoder layers.
+After patch and positional embedding, the first subencoder layer takes $x_{\text{pos}}$ as input, and its output is subsequently passed to the next subencoder layer.
+Each subencoder layer employs multi-head self-attention (MSA) to extract spatiotemporal features from the input $x_{in}$.

 The MSA layers compute the attention scores between all pairs of input tokens.
 The computation is performed across $h$ heads in parallel.
 For each head $h_i$, the input tensor $x_{in}$ is projected into three matrices: